Selena Gomez And The Weeknd Are Instagram Official: New Celebrity Couple Vacation In Italy

 A photo posted by The Weeknd (@theweeknd) on

-The Weeknd recently broke up with his girlfriend, supermodel Bella Hadid.
+The Weeknd recently broke up with girlfriend supermodel Bella Hadid.
 Bella Hadid was previously somewhat close with Selena Gomez.
-Following the news that Gomez and The Weekend had gotten together, Bella Hadid unfollowed Selena Gomez from social media.

-Meanwhile, The Weekend followed Selena Gomez on Twitter just a week ago.
+Following the news that Gomez and The Weeknd had gotten together, Bella Hadid unfollowed Selena Gomez from social media.
+Meanwhile, The Weeknd followed Selena Gomez on Twitter just a week ago.

 #TheWeeknd is now following #SelenaGomez on Instagram! #Abelena pic.twitter.com/JHPQDlVx7i